sting7-lgtm/msac-lab6/exercise01.md

         ls -lA

-Initialized empty Git repository in C:/Users/Sean/my_repository/.git/
+"Initialized empty Git repository in C:/Users/Sean/my_repository/.git/

-It is stored in the .git folder.
+It is stored in the .git folder."